timothyyipp/salliance_assignment/README.md

 npm install <br/>
 npm install express mongoose passport-linkedin-oauth2 jsonwebtoken dotenv socket.io express-session cors axios<br/>

-Note:
+Note: <br/>
-I believe in the .env files, you may not have access to the app I made on developer Linkedin (client_id and client_secret may be not authenticated if not logged in my linkedin account)
+I believe in the .env files, you may not have access to the app I made on developer Linkedin (client_id and client_secret may be not authenticated if not logged in my linkedin account)<br/>

 Difficulties:
 Trying to access information about the user through the access token. <br/>